Kelley has been a fan of Major League Baseball since the 1960s, and his favorite team is the Los Angeles Dodgers.

 What Is Tommy John Surgery?

-In order to restore stability to the UCL, a tendon is taken from another part of the body, usually the arm, leg, hip or foot, and this autograft is then used to create a new UCL.
+In order to restore stability to the UCL, a tendon is taken from another part of the body.
+Usually it is from the arm, leg, hip or foot, and this autograft is then used to create a new UCL.
 (A tendon from a cadaver can also be used for the procedure.)
 Holes are drilled into the humerus and ulna bones and then, using a figure-eight pattern, the autograft is attached to the bones, creating a new UCL that is just as strong as the original.

 Interestingly, many tendons in the human body, particularly the one attached to the palmaris longus muscle in the forearm, are not crucial for movement; therefore, many of them can be used as autografts in UCL reconstruction!